PatrLind/node-any-db-mssql/README.md

     npm install && npm test

-Every one of the environment variables mentioned above is optional, test will use defaults if value will not ve provided.
+Every one of the environment variables mentioned above is optional, test will use defaults if value will not be provided.

 See test configuration file ([test/support/config.js][5]) for more information.